mgsosna/ML_projects/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=MSE&space;=&space;\frac{1}{N}&space;\sum_{i=1}^{N}(\hat{y_i}-y_i)^2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?MSE&space;=&space;\frac{1}{N}&space;\sum_{i=1}^{N}(\hat{y_i}-y_i)^2" title="MSE = \frac{1}{N} \sum_{i=1}^{N}(\hat{y_i}-y_i)^2" /></a>

 ### 2.3 Method 1: analytical solution
 So we have a way to measure how bad our regression is, but that's still avoiding the point: how do we find the values for our coefficients?
 Given some data, where should we set the intercept and the slope?
-It turns out that we can find the optimal solution - or get very close - for the coefficients using matrix multiplication, as shown below:
+It turns out that we can find the optimal solution - or get very close - for the coefficients using matrix multiplication via the **normal equation method**, as shown below:

 <a href="https://www.codecogs.com/eqnedit.php?latex=(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" title="(\mathbf{X'}\mathbf{X}){^{-1}}\mathbf{X}y" /></a>